lukegenes/mean-core/README.md

 The Mean Protocol is a set of rules and interoperable smart contracts that help application developers facilitate everyday banking workflows and investment banking operations.

 The Mean Protocol is maintained by the Mean DAO and is deployed on the Solana Blockchain.
-The protocol facilitates transaction coordination using several sub-graphs and programs, such as the Universal Liquidity (ULI) and the Money Streaming (MSP) programs.
+The protocol facilitates transaction coordination using several sub-graphs and programs, such as the Hybrid Liquidity Aggregator, DDCA, and Money Streaming programs.
 To explore all the different components of the Mean Protocol, head over to the [Developers Page](https://docs.meanfi.com/platform/developers).

 ## Getting Started